Overcoming Fear of Speaking in Public: Encouragement from the Bible

 Exodus 3:9-14

-God said to Moses, “I AM WHO I AM.
-This is what you are to say to the Israelites: ‘I AM has sent me to you.’
+14 God said to Moses, “I AM WHO I AM,” and he said, “You shall tell the children of Israel this: ‘I AM has sent me to you.’ ”

 Exodus 4:10